Does sweet potato help with low libido during perimenopause?

 Broad dietary context

 Libido is sensitive to overall nutritional status, not just individual nutrients.
 Deficiencies in iron, zinc, vitamin D, and omega-3 fatty acids all affect energy, mood, and hormonal balance in ways that reduce libido.
-Sweet potato contributes meaningfully to several of these nutrient streams, but fits best within a varied, nutrient-dense diet.
+Sweet potato contributes meaningfully to several of these nutrient streams, but fits best within a varied, nutrient-dense diet that addresses the whole picture.

 Tracking patterns